Skip to main content

 Built around vulnerable grape vines, Sherry has withstood its share of disease problems.
 A massive phylloxera outbreak in 1894 caused significant damage to the area.
 It has since mostly recovered and is largely made up of four major dry types, two sweet types, and a variety of blended sherries.
 The four major dry types are Fino and Manzanilla, Amontillado, Palo Cortado, and Oloroso.
 The two sweet types are Pedro Ximenez and Moscatel, which are both named after the varietals used to produce them.
 We will be focusing on the dry sherries for the remainder of the article.

-The production of the dry sherries — which are the bulk of all sherries produced — runs along a spectrum, from completely biological (that is, aged under the flor) to completely oxidative (aged without the flor).
+The production of the dry sherries — which are the bulk of all sherries produced — runs along a spectrum, from completely biological to completely oxidative — that is to say, whether or not it’s aged in association with the “velo de flor,” or mysterious veil of yeast unique to the sherry-making process.

 The main types of dry sherry